 Under the federal law (SCRA/MSRRA), military spouses may retain a properly-obtained state of legal residence, even if they move due to Permanent Change of Station (PCS) orders, as long as they share the same state of legal residence as their active duty spouse and they are living with the active duty member as the direct result of the PCS orders.

 SCRA/MSRRA does not permit a military spouse to obtain legal residence in their spouse’s legal residence without actually living there, and it does not permit military spouses to claim legal residence in a state that is different from the active duty member’s state of legal residence.
 As the law currently stands, military couples hoping to claim protections for the spouse must either both establish legal residence in a state where they are living or get PCS orders to the state where the service member claims residency, so that the spouse may establish residency there, too.
-(Note: for the last few sessions of Congress, there has been legislation to allow a military spouse to “adopt” the legal residence of the service member without having to physically reside there.
-It hasn’t passed yet, but we’ll be watching carefully!)

 However, it is very important to understand how state laws may be more generous that the federal law.
 When physically residing in some states, the state law may allow that spouse to claim legal residence in a previously-established state of legal residence even if it isn’t the same state as the military member.
+Separately, some state laws may permit you to obtain residence without actually living there.
+But neither of these things are protections under the federal laws.

 Changing Your State of Legal Residence